caprica/vlcj-player/README.md

  - zoom/scale
  - aspect ratio
  - crop
+ - logo/marquee
  - always on top
  - video snapshots
+ - drag and drop local files to the main window
+ - drag and drop URLs from web browsers to the main window (e.g. to play a YouTube video)
  - redirect native output streams (on Linux)

 ...and a whole bunch of other nifty stuff.